GEEGABYTE1/Radio/README.md

 Will prompt if the contract address is not valid, or does not reflect a ERC20 or ERC721 contract.
 Be sure that the `contract_address` parameters only take ERC20 or ERC721 addresses.

 ```
-Network {network} is not a valid parameter
+Error: Network {network} is not a valid parameter
 ```

 This error is typical when the `network` parameter is not `eth` or `poly`.
 It is essential that the user has the `network` parameter as only: `eth` or `poly` (polygon) as radio3 only supports the two chains.